raymondlaw/google-code-jam/README.md

-# Google Code Jam Solutions
+# Google Code Jam Submitted Solutions

 My Google Code Jam solutions across the years to see how my code has changed over time.